 Right behind the beach is a dense woodland where you can find shade if the Dalmatian sun is too hot.
 The water, on the other hand, is also fantastic to cool down.
 Sunj Beach also features a couple of bars serving drinks and refreshments.
 For a larger meal, stroll back toward the Lopud harbor and visit the restaurant.
 Take a seat at a table right at the waterfront and enjoy a local specialty.

 Pasjača Beach is a hidden beach in the Konavle region southeast of Dubrovnik.
 It’s also a very, very small beach, located 250 meters down a steep coastal cliff—you get there by descending a flight of stairs.
-In terms of sheer beauty, this is one of the best Dubrovnik beaches, a secluded stretch of small pebbles and azure-blue waters.
+This is one of the best Dubrovnik beaches, a secluded stretch of small pebbles and azure-blue waters in terms of sheer beauty.

 You can find shade against the towering cliffs or lay out a towel and soak up as many Adriatic sun rays as you want.
 A world away from the hustle and bustle of Dubrovnik, this beach does not have any bars or restaurants or any facilities at all, really.
 There is, however, an expansive parking lot at the top of the cliffs.

 Unlike most other beaches near Dubrovnik, this is not a natural beach.
 In fact, it’s almost entirely the result of human activity.
-After a number of tunnels were dug during World War II, the excess rock and sand were deposited by people, which created a man-made beach.
-Because the sea continues to reclaim the beach, it is occasionally maintained by locals who add additional pebbles and sand to ensure that this gorgeous beach continues to be enjoyable for all, tourists and locals alike.
+After several tunnels were dug during World War II, the excess rock and sand were deposited by people, which created a human-made beach.
+Because the sea continues to reclaim the beach, it is occasionally maintained by locals who add additional pebbles and sand to ensure that this gorgeous beach continues to be enjoyable for all tourists and locals alike.

 Sheltered between the iconic Lovrijenac Fortress, perched high atop a sea cliff, and Gradac, this beach offers unique views of some of Dubrovnik’s major attractions.